VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 To overwrite them, use `compileJavaJvmArgs` Gradle project property (e.g. `./gradlew -PcompileJavaJvmArgs='-Xmx2g -XX:+HeapDumpOnOutOfMemoryError' build`, or equivalently with an env var: `ORG_GRADLE_PROJECT_compileJavaJvmArgs='-Xmx2g -XX:+HeapDumpOnOutOfMemoryError' ./gradlew build`).

-By default, Lombok's annotation processor runs on the fly and Delomboked sources are **not** saved to <subproject>/build/delombok/...<br/>
-To enable Delombok, set `useDelombok` Gradle project property (e.g. `./gradlew -PuseDelombok build`).

 Local (non-CI) builds by default skip most of [Checker Framework's](https://checkerframework.org/manual/) checkers to speed up Java compilation.<br/>
 To make local builds more aligned with CI builds (at the expense of ~2x longer compilation from scratch),